-The serial number is located on the serial number plate (similar to the one shown in the image below).
-In the space provide, please record the model number, the serial number and the date of purchase to assist your dealer in providing you with prompt and efficient service.
+The serial number is located on the machine as shown in the diagram below.
+In the space provided record the model number, the serial number and the date of purchase to assist your dealer in providing you with prompt and efficient service.

-SERIAL NUMBER:
+SERIAL NUMBER: DEGEI MAN II

-MODEL NUMBER:
+MODEL NUMBER: MODEL NO.

 DATE OF PURCHASE:

+Serial Number Plate Location -